robrogers3/laravel-jsonaware-exception-handler/README.md

 ## Configuration

-Add the service provider in your `config/app.php` :

 ```php
 RobRogers3\LaravelExceptionHandler\ServiceProvider::class,
 ```

+### Using it:

+Option 1: Update your .env file by adding this line:

+USE_JSON_EXCEPTION_HANDLER=true

+This will use the JsonHandler for json requests and the Laravel Exception Handler for regular requests.

+Note: it will completely ignore your app's Exception Handler.
+This means you can't override anything in this class.

+Option 2: Update your App Handler class to extend the JsonAwareExceptionHandler

+You do not have to update your .env file.

+The benefit of this is you can overide how the JsonAwareExceptionHandler

-You then need to change your `App\Exceptions\Handler` class to extend `RobRogers3\LaravelExceptionHandler\JsonAwareExceptionHandler` rather than extending `Illuminate\Foundation\Exceptions\Handler`. e.g.
+To do this you  need to change your `App\Exceptions\Handler` class to extend `RobRogers3\LaravelExceptionHandler\JsonAwareExceptionHandler` rather than extending `Illuminate\Foundation\Exceptions\Handler`. e.g.

 ```php
 <?php